tjkeding/stacked-feature-learning/README.md

 ### Building and Training the Stacked Generalizer (Super Learner)
 ------
 1) Multiple machine learning algorithms\* (submodels) are tuned using randomized parameter search with cross-validation and trained on the current batches' full training set.
 Submodels currently available include elastic net trained with stochastic gradient decsent (glm), non-linear support vector machine (svm), multilayer perceptron (mlp), random forest (randForest), and gradient boosting machine (gradBoost).
 All submodels aside from the random forest and gradient boosting machines are built in a bagging (bootstrap aggregation) ensemble to ensure comparable performance to random forest and gradient boosting.
 All submodels are optimized using mean absolute error.
-2) Prediction submodels are aggregated into a super learner<sup>2,3</sup>, a linear combination of submodel predictions optimizing the same loss function, implemented as an elastic net model with no intercept and trained with stochastic gradient descent.
-The super learner is tuned using randomized paramter search, trained on the cross validation hold-outs from the full training sample,
+2) Prediction submodels are aggregated into a super learner<sup>2,3</sup>, a linear combination of submodel predictions optimizing the same loss function.
+This is implemented as an elastic net model with no intercept and trained with stochastic gradient descent.
+The super learner is tuned using randomized paramter search, trained on the cross validation hold-outs from the full training sample.

 \*All algorithms are implemented using *SciPy*, *Statsmodels*, and *SciKit-Learn*, with many more to come.